emmhe015/mypp1/README.md

 - **Main content**
     - The main content includes a _hero image_ that reminds the user to slown down.
     - It contains a short _About us_ section with a little information about the creator of the website and the function of the site.
-    - Under the About section is a link to a sign up form to the newsletter.
-The _Sign Up form_ is on a seperate page.
-If I would have more time, I would do a more detailed and attractive design to the Sign Up form.
+    - Under the About section is a _Sign Up_ form for the newsletter.
+Name and email is requiered.
     - The sign up form follows by a section of a simple _Practice_ with a image and an ordered list.
     - The _Footer_ is at the bottom, with links to different social media websites that opens in a new tab.
 ## Testing